vanGoghhh/tp/docs/DeveloperGuide.md

        Expected: No new candidate is added.
 Invalid command format error shown in the status message due to the command missing the compulsory `exp/YEARS_OF_EXPERIENCE` input field.

-    1. Other incorrect add commands to try include omitting other compulsory fields or entering invalid input field values.
+    1. Other incorrect add commands to try include omitting other compulsory fields. <br>
+       Expected: Similar to previous

    <div markdown="span" class="alert alert-info">:information_source: **Note:** Adding jobs can be tested in the same way but with its analogous commands and input fields.